thomasgtaylor/how.wtf/content/blog/2024-01-07-serverless-fastapi-with-aws-lambda-api-gateway-and-aws-cdk.md

 ### Cleaning up

-If you wish to destroy your CDK app, feel free to run the following command:
+If you wish to destroy your CDK app, run the following command:

 ```shell
 cdk destroy